Tuning Your Guitar

 Note: If the tuning keys on your guitar head stock have 3 keys on either side of the head as shown in the picture, the turning will be opposite for each side.
 Turning counter clockwise will raise the pitch on one side but turning clockwise raises the pitch for the other side.
 This has to do with the way the strings are installed on the guitar.

-Electric tuners will display the note you are sounding on the guitar and all you need to do is tighten or loosen the tuning keys until the tuner displays that the string is now in tune.
+Electric tuners will display the note that you are sounding on the guitar, and all you need to do is tighten or loosen the tuning key until the tuner displays that the string is now in tune.

-Of course each tuner has different displays but they all work on the same principles.
+Each tuner has a different display, but they all work on the same principles.

 Each string has a number and a name.
 You should memorize them.